Thursday, October 10, 2024

 The legal process

 More information is available about how the legal process played out.
 Then as now, the county solicitor was responsible for deciding whether or not to prosecute.
-If he decided to prosecute, then he first had to make a case before the Grand Jury.
+If he decided to prosecute, he first had to make a case before the Grand Jury.
 If the Grand Jury was convinced, then they would issue a true bill of indictment and there would be a jury trial to determine guilt.
 The circuit judge presided over both the grand jury hearing and the jury trial.

 The solicitor was elected by popular vote, so the solicitor for Chesterfield county was typically a conservative, and the solicitor at the time, Archibald J. Shaw, was very much a product of South Carolina's conservative political class.
 He had spent his entire life in South Carolina and had worked as a lawyer during the antebellum.
 When the Civil War broke out, he served as an officer in the Confederate army.
 I have not been able to find any record of his political views, but he almost certainly was horrified that Black men had been given the right to vote and was more than willing to prosecute them for voting irregularities.

 The circuit judge, James M. Rutland, was from a similar background as Shaw.
 He too was a native South Carolinian who had worked as a lawyer in the antebellum.
 However, he held opposing political beliefs.
 He was one of the very few elite South Carolinians who had openly opposed secession.
-After the war, supported Reconstruction and served as a delegate to the 1868 convention held to revise the state constitution.
+After the war, he supported Reconstruction and served as a delegate to the 1868 convention held to revise the state constitution.
 Rutland's politics played an important role in election to a judgeship.
 Unlike solicitors, circuit judges were elected by the state legislature, which then was dominated by Republicans.

 What about the composition of the juries?
 Unlike today, juries were not formed by randomly selecting voters.
 Rather, they were respected community members chosen by local government.
 Each year the selectmen of each town were to make a list of voters who were "well qualified to serve as jurors, being persons of good moral character, of sound judgement" that contained between a tenth and a twentieth of the voter population.
 Then, at the start of each term of circuit court, the county clerk filled a grand jury and two petit juries by randomly picking from the lists provided.